xmatters/pyxmatters/README.md

 # pyxmatters
 The pyxmatters package provides a rest api interface with xMatters.
 There are also file reading capabilities to assist with synchronizing data.

-## Install pyxmatters
+## Install and Upgrades of pyxmatters
-Navigate to the cmd and enter:
+To Install, navigate to the terminal and enter:
 * `pip3 install pyxmatters`

-## For Upgrades of pyxmatters
-Navigate to the cmd and enter:
+To Upgrade, navigate to terminal and enter:
 * `sudo pip3 install --upgrade --force-reinstall pyxmatters`

 ## Overview of the pyxmatters package